DrewIndeed/vite-giphy-2023/README.md

 - Due to the small scope of THIS project, I don't want to use a third party library such as Redux or MobX to handle state management to save project size and bundle.
 - Instead, I implemented a simple store-reducer-action structure using `useReducer and useContext`, kinda similar to the classic Redux, to handle API calls and global data flow.
 - However, if scalability is reqiured, I would make the transition of course.

+### About Searching functionality
+- Currently, the number of results is fixed as 30 items with no Infinite Scrolling.

 ### About GIPHY API Beta Key